Child Abuse

 Child Characteristics

 Children deserve to be protected.
-They deserve to be rescued, and to have their abusers permanently removed from society.
-They deserve the medical and psychiatric care they need to heal, and they deserve to know that they have done absolutely nothing wrong, and they are in no way to blame for the actions of a monster.
+They deserve to be rescued and to have their abusers permanently removed from society.
+They deserve the medical and psychological care they need to heal.
+They deserve to know that they have done absolutely nothing wrong and they are in no way to blame for the actions of a monster.
 If they don’t get the care and love they need to heal as a child, they must take responsibility for getting what they need as adults.
-Those who use the excuse of having been abused in an attempt to justify having become abusers themselves are no better than the scum that started the cycle, no matter how many generations ago it started – at some point, you must become an adult and take responsibility for yourself and your actions.
+Those who use the excuse of having been abused in an attempt to justify having become abusers themselves are no better than the scum that started the cycle, no matter how many generations ago it started.
+At some point, each person becomes an adult and must take responsibility for themselves and their actions.

-I can’t help but wonder how many kids who do tell ever get any help, or actually find themselves stigmatized by having a history of mental health treatment if they do get help.
-I’ve been treated for depression and post-traumatic stress disorder related to the abuse I experienced, and tried very seriously to commit suicide in 1988.
-I am not ashamed of that fact – I sought the help I needed, and I am much stronger and healthier for it.
+I can’t help but wonder how many kids who do tell ever get any help or actually find themselves stigmatized by having a history of mental health treatment if they do get help.
+I’ve been treated for depression and complex post-traumatic stress disorder related to the abuse I experienced.
+I tried very seriously to commit suicide in 1988.
+I am not ashamed of that fact—I sought the help I needed and I am much stronger and healthier for it.
 I will not hide it, and I certainly will not apologize for it.

 I can only hope that increased awareness and openness about abuse will lead to more people actively educating their children in an attempt to help “abuse proof” those kids.
 There are ways to talk to children and attitudes you can instill in them that will help them be more likely to resist abuse or to get help if they are abused.
 Teaching children that they own their own bodies is a good start.